flipp-oss/deimos/docs/UPGRADING.md

 2.x is a major rewrite from 1.0.

+- key_config defaults to {none: true} instead of erroring out
 - reraise_errors now defaults to true
 - fatal_error? receives Karafka message array instead of payload
 - removed BatchConsumer class